KeyboardGames/FaxPixel/README.md

-For More Info, Please Read The "Documentation.txt" File Don't Forget To Check Out The Other .Fax Files in the "Example folder".
+For More Info, Please Read The "Documentation.txt" File Don't Forget To Check Out The Other .Fax Files in the "Example" folder.